[saga][epic] Detection of "known failures" for stable tests, easy test results review and easy tracking of known issues

-#15 Updated by okurz over 1 year ago
+#15 Updated by okurz about 3 years ago

 https://github.com/os-autoinst/os-autoinst/pull/1052 to "Add option to override status of test modules with soft-fail"

-#17 Updated by okurz over 1 year ago
+#17 Updated by okurz about 3 years ago

 The feature is not working as intended as in https://github.com/os-autoinst/os-autoinst/blob/master/basetest.pm#L286 we overwrite the result again.
 I am trying to simply remove that method :)